 – commence the communication on the working channel by:

-– the 9-digit identity or call sign or other identification of the called station,
+– the MMSI (9-digit identity) or call sign or other identification of the called station,

 – “this is”,

-– the 9-digit identity or call sign or other identification of own ship.
+– the MMSI (9-digit identity) or call sign or other identification of own ship.

 It will normally rest with the ship to call again a little later in case the acknowledgement from the coast station indicates that the coast station is not able to receive the traffic immediately.